In this article:

 To change the font size, follow the same steps as with the other components – close the design panel, click the Page Title element on your screen, and then the T in the DropTab to open the font design panel.

 This completes the overview of the different components available to you specific to custom Page Headers.
 The video below will show you more about how to create a Page Header.

-How to Style your Custom Page Header
+How to Style your Custom Template

-When you add a component to your Page Header, by default it will take up an entire row.
+When you add a component to your Page Header or Footer, by default it will take up an entire row.
 If you want to add another component to the same row, you will first need to resize the column.
 Hover near the yellow popover until you see a two way directional arrow like shown below, then drag and drop to create a new column.
 You can add as many columns as you need, but be sure to check on the front end of your website for overlapping elements on all screen sizes.

 Using a Background Image

 If you want a background image to fill the entire Page Header or Footer, add the background to the section.
 Start by hovering near the bottom of your Custom Template until you see the black popover like shown below.
 Click the hamburger menu to open the options, then select Change Background.